© Robin Rankin Willis

 Let’s look closely at Robert Rankin’s 1795 will, which names the following devisees and beneficiaries:

-… his son George and his three grandsons William Rankin Wilson, Andrew Wilson and Maxwell Wilson, daughter of his deceased daughter Mary Rankin and her husband Andrew Wilson.
+… his son George and his three grandsons William Rankin Wilson, Andrew Wilson and Maxwell Wilson, sons of his deceased daughter Mary Rankin and her husband Andrew Wilson.
 Robert devised his land on Buffalo Creek to George and the three Wilson grandsons.

 … his daughter Isobel.